Khan the Eagle, by Anita Hummel, Anita Louise Art

 Step 1 – Layout and Plan Your Painting

-I always layout my oil paintings using my Apple Ipad and the Procreate app.
-You can do a lot of amazing things with this Procreate app and I find it helps to save me a lot of time in the long run.
+I always lay out my oil paintings using my Apple iPad and the Procreate app.
+You can do a lot of amazing things with this Procreate app, and I find it helps to save me a lot of time in the long run.

 I love to use Procreate as it allows me to work off the canvas before I actually start to paint anything, especially something as complicated as painting a bird.
 One of the great things about this is that it will give me an idea of what my bird painting will look like before I actually start to paint anything on the canvas.

-You can watch our video below on the steps we use to layout our paintings.
+You can watch our video below on the steps we use to lay out our paintings.
 Though this video is about painting a dog, we use the same steps for painting a bird:

 Using Procreate to Help You Set Up Your Paintings

-How Layout Your Paintings on Procreate
+How to Layout Your Paintings on Procreate

 The great thing about using Procreate is that it can give you an idea of what your painting may look like before you even start to paint it.
 That is one of the main reasons I love it so much.
-I find by having an idea of what my painting will look like, it really helps me throughout the entire painting process.
+I find that having an idea of what my painting will look like, it really helps me throughout the entire painting process.

 I like to think of this step as the same as how the old masters would sketch out and draw out their paintings before they actually painted anything.
-Except, today by using this wonderful technology and by using Procreate this can be a much faster process than ever before.
+Except, today by using this wonderful technology and by using Procreate, this can be a much faster process than ever before.

 Step 2 – Print Out Your Layout

-Sometimes I will print out the larger size of my print in black and white due to the cost of having to print out a large size in color.
+Sometimes I will print out the larger size of my print in black and white due to the cost of printing out a large size in color.
 The black and white works just fine to do the layout with.
-But I always print out the layout also in color, even if it is a smaller size so I can use the color print as my reference for my painting.

 Step 3 – Prepare to Layout On The Canvas

-There are two methods that I use to layout my bird painting on the canvas and to get my proportions as close as possible:
+There are two methods that I use to lay out my bird painting on the canvas and to get my proportions as close as possible:

-• Use the Procreate Print – Other times I skip the step of tracing and outlining on to the tracing paper and will use the Procreate layout print to outline the bird directly onto my canvas.
-Lately, I have been using my Procreate layout print so as to not have to do the extra step of tracing onto the tracing paper.
-But, if I find the print or subject matter needs it then I will use the tracing paper to outline what I am painting first.
+Other times I skip the step of tracing and outlining onto the tracing paper and will use the Procreate layout print to outline the bird directly onto my canvas.
+Lately, I have been using my Procreate layout print so as not to have to do the extra step of tracing onto the tracing paper.

 Step 4 – Use Charcoal to Put On The Canvas